 List of photographs of Rome available in my collection

-ANCIENT ROME – the Forum, the Palatine, the Circus Maximus, the Colosseum, the Domus Aurea, the Forum Boarium, Baths of Caracalla, Baths of Diocletian, Gates, Acqueducts, Trajan and Marcus Aurelius columns, and more.
+ANCIENT ROME – the Forum, the Palatine, the Circus Maximus, the Colosseum, the Domus Aurea, the Forum Boarium, Baths of Caracalla, Baths of Diocletian, City Gates, Carcere Mamertino, Acqueducts, Mausoleum of Augustus (2021 opening), Ara Pacis, Trajan and Marcus Aurelius columns, and more.

-MONUMENTS – the Pantheon, the Capitoline museums, Castel Sant’Angelo, Palazzo del Quirinale, Palazzo Barberini, Palazzo Altemps, the Sancto Sanctorum and Chapel of San Lorenzo, Michelangelo’s Cloister, the Galleria Borghese, the Altare della Patria, historic palazzi (Colonna, Doria Pamphilj, Spada, Palazzo Venezia, Palazzo Mattei Giovi, Palazzo della Cancelleria), Biblioteca Casanatense, Oratorio del Gonfalone, Villa Giulia, Villa Farnesina a Trastevere, Villa Medici, public gardens (Villa Borghese, orange and rose gardens in the Aventino) private gardens in the palaces of Quirinale, Farnesina, Borghese, Spada, Bel Respiro, Sciarra, Villa Celimontana, Botanical gardens, and more.
+MONUMENTS – the Pantheon, the Capitoline museums, Castel Sant’Angelo, Palazzo del Quirinale, Palazzo Barberini, Palazzo Altemps, the Sancto Sanctorum and Chapel of San Lorenzo, Michelangelo’s Cloister, the Galleria Borghese, the Altare della Patria, historic palazzi (Colonna, Doria Pamphilj, Spada, Palazzo Venezia, Palazzo Mattei Giovi, Palazzo della Cancelleria), Biblioteca Casanatense, Oratorio del Gonfalone, Villa Giulia, Villa Farnesina a Trastevere, Villa Medici, public gardens (Villa Borghese, Villa Aldobrandini, Orange and Rose gardens in the Aventino), private gardens in the palaces of Quirinale, Farnesina, Borghese, Spada, Bel Respiro, Sciarra, Villa Celimontana, Botanical gardens, Palazzo Corsini and the Accademia dei Lincei and more.

 SQUARES AND FOUNTAINS – Most squares and fountains photographed, daytime and night-time, including the Trevi fountain without tourists (2020), the fountains of Piazza Navona in detail, the Spanish steps, Piazza del Popolo, all major Egyptian and Roman obelisks, and more.

-OTHER – strong focus on works by Bernini, Caravaggio, Cavallini, Raphael and Michelangelo, the Aurelian walls, the Via Appia, the Tiber, city bridges, street photography, an extensive collection of “Rome by night” photographs.
+OTHER – strong focus on works by Bernini, Caravaggio, Cavallini, Raphael, Guido Reni, Andrea Pozzo and Michelangelo, the Aurelian walls, the Via Appia, the Tiber, city bridges, street photography, an extensive collection of “Rome by night” photographs, Wisteria season in Rome.
 Moods: foggy, sunny, at sunset, storm, panoramic views.

-THE VATICAN – Saint Peter’s dome, Vatican Museum, the Sistine Chapel, the Raphael Rooms, Saint Peter’s square, Swiss Guards.
+THE VATICAN – Saint Peter’s Dome, Vatican Museum, Vatican Gardens, the Sistine Chapel, the Raphael Rooms, Saint Peter’s square, Swiss Guards.

 THE PAPAL BASILICAS – Santa Maria Maggiore, San Paolo fuori le Mura, Saint John Lateran (San Giovanni in Laterano) and Saint Peter’s (see above).